ejarquin22/Senior-Thesis/README.md

 ## Data

-The offical dataset containing data from all competitive El Clásico matchups from 08-09 season up until the 21-22 season can be found as Copy_of_classico.csv in the data folder
+The offical dataset containing data from all competitive El Clásico matchups from 08-09 season up until the 21-22 season is Copy_of_classico.csv in the data folder